 The tapestries were probably made in Arras, in modern day France – a centre famed for supplying the courts of France and Burgundy with magnificent wall hangings.

-Donated to the museum in 1957 from the estate of The Dukes of Devonshire, they probably originally belonged to the Countess of Shrewsbury, known as 'Bess of Hardwick', a celebrated, four-times married noblewoman.
-It's likely the tapestries were commissioned for Hardwick Hall, one of her many houses in Derbyshire.
+They were acquired by the museum in 1957 from the estate of The Dukes of Devonshire, and probably belonged to the Countess of Shrewsbury, known as 'Bess of Hardwick', a celebrated, four-times married noblewoman who had the grand Derbyshire house Hardwick Hall built in the 1590s.
+The tapestries were hanging at Hardwick in the 19th century.

 Tapestries were expensive and much-prized during the medieval and Renaissance periods.
 They were easy to transport and well-suited to the travelling lifestyle of the northern courts up to the 17th century, providing means for insulating and decorating the coldest and gloomiest castle.
 Tapestries would have hung from floor to ceiling and been placed edge to edge, like wallpaper in a modern room.
 Those with narratives also provided entertainment and interest for the household and guests at a time of low literacy, when images were extremely important.